 - macroeconomic theory

 I’m attached to a research project on human capital acquisition across Denmark, Norway and Sweden during the nineteenth and early twentieth centuries.
-The project uses individual-level records to track the background, education and work experience of high school and university graduates over more than a century.
+The project uses individual-level records to track the background, studies and work experience of high school and university graduates over more than a century.
 The novelty and richness of the source material allows us to offer new insights on the contribution of higher education to long-term economic development.